• Skip to primary navigation

 • finely chopped onion

-• chopped fresh spinach or frozen, defrosted and squeezed
+• chopped spinach

 • chopped tomatoes